7 Meanings

-This plane's going down in flames
+This plane is going down in flames

-And this time there's no black box to capture your last words
+and this time there's no black box to capture your last words

 A situation we can't make any sense of